dokkev/obsidian-valut/Reinforcement Learning/Torque-based Deep RL on Humanoid.md

 - PD predetermines the behavior
 - Each task needs own tuning
 - lack of compliance
-- Due to reality gap, there is a jpperformance difference and contact timing mismatch
+- Due to reality gap, there is a joint tracking performance difference and contact timing mismatch (학습된 contact timing 과 다름)
--
+- When an unexpe